icheft/2020climas-v2/README.md

 ##  Contributing

 If you would like to contribute, in any forms, including reporting a bug, askingn a question, requesting a features, or even submitting pull requests, please feel free to do so.
+Forking this repo is also welcomed.
+Please feel free to do whatever you want, just remember not to remove the copyright information of `colorlib`.

+If you have more interested in contributing more to this project (e.g. 召部), please consider donating.
+Such can help improve the quality of the site and I can add more features in (not familiar with web development enough to create everything by myself).

+Also, if you like this project, leave a star to get going!

 ***